Graduate Teaching Assistantship Program (GTAP)

 Graduate Assistantships are opportunities to learn by doing; to learn how to present yourself and stimulate learning as a professor or trainer, to learn how to do cutting-edge research, and to learn how to work effectively and as a team member.

-Components of the GTAP are to support and contribute to a first-time graduate assistant.
-Note that newly-appointed GAs enrolled in the GTAP will receive a GTAP Welcome Letter, including information regarding:
+Newly-appointed GAs enrolled in the GTAP will receive a GTAP Welcome Letter, including information regarding all requirements of the GTAP.

 The GTAP online orientation is asynchronous and held during the summer and winter break.
 The Orientation's goals are to: